-- Double-click on a layer in the Timeline view - Right-click on a layer in the Timeline view and select Layer Properties. - Select a layer in the Timeline view and press Shift + E.
+- Double-click on a layer in the Timeline view or a node in the Node view. - Right-click on a layer in the Timeline view or a node in the Node view and select Layer Properties. - Select a layer in the Timeline view or a node in the Node view and press Shift + E.